FAQ

 Preble Street Housing First programs follow the nationally recognized model of permanent supportive housing, with 24/7 on-site social work support.

-Since 2005, Avesta Housing and Preble Street have applied their respective strengths to solving homelessness in Portland with support from Portland Housing Authority and the Portland community, opening the initial Housing First site in Maine at Logan Place.
+Since 2005, Avesta Housing and Preble Street have applied their respective strengths to solving homelessness in Portland.
+With support from Portland Housing Authority and the Portland community, Avesta Housing and Preble Street opened Maine’s first Housing First program, Logan Place.
 With data showing significantly improved tenant lives and decreased financial burdens on city emergency services, shelters, jails, and detox programs, Avesta and Preble Street replicated this model in 2010 at Florence House, specifically focused on unsheltered women.
 Then in 2017, in response to increasing homelessness in Portland precipitated by rapidly diminishing state support for social services, we collaborated once again to build Huston Commons.

 The issues